Coronavirus: COVID-19 Is Now Officially A Pandemic, WHO Says

 However, the viral disease continues to spread around the globe.

-"In the Americas, Honduras, Jamaica and Panama are all confirming coronavirus infections for the first time," NPR's Jason Beaubien reports.
-"Elsewhere Mongolia and Cyprus are also now reporting cases."
+"In the Americas, Honduras, Jamaica and Panama, are all confirming coronavirus infections for the first time," NPR's Jason Beaubien reports.
+"Elsewhere, Mongolia and Cyprus are also now reporting cases."

 As the outbreak has ballooned, so has speculation that the WHO would declare it a pandemic.
-But Tedros said WHO experts had previously determined that the scale of the coronavirus's impact didn't warrant that description.
+But Tedros said WHO experts had previously determined that the scale of the coronavirus' impact didn't warrant that description.
 And he noted that declaring the outbreak a pandemic would raise the risk of a public panic.

 It's now up to other countries to prove they can stop the disease, Tedros reiterated.